-Henry L.A.
-Jekel's 30 x 40-inch architectural illustration is mounted on acidic board and has been water-damaged and will require some conservation.
-It is poorly framed and should be removed from its frame as soon as possible.
+The condition of the drawing is stable.
+Henry L. A. Jekel's 30 x 40-inch architectural illustration is mounted on acidic board and has been water-damaged, which could be mitigated with professional attention from a paper conservator.
+The treatment need not occur immediately.